 NOTE 1: QoS differentiation of traffic for the non-3GPP device identifier also applies to the wireline access when a non-3GPP device is connecting to the 5G-RG.

-NOTE 2: To support QoS differentiation of traffic for non-3GPP device(s) connecting through the UE, how the UE determines which PDU session to use for the non-3GPP device traffic is up to UE implementation.
+NOTE 2: To support QoS differentiation of traffic for non-3GPP device(s) connecting through the UE, how the UE determines which PDU session to use for the non-3GPP device traffic, the existing mechanisms (e.g., URSP) can be used, and is up to UE implementation to determine when to initiate PDU Session Modification procedure.

 The UE enables QoS differentiation of traffic from one or more non-3GPP devices associated with non-3GPP device identifiers by providing each non-3GPP device identifier and the corresponding connection information to the SMF in the PDU session modification procedure.
 The UE shall provide the non-3GPP device connection information for each non-3GPP device depending on the PDU session type of the PDU session, as follows: